This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Do I need a car to explore the Liberec Region?

-Although you can visit some places by public transport, we recommend renting a car or hiring a driver to explore Crystal Valley, the Bohemian Paradise, and all the points of interest listed above easily.
+Although you can visit some places by public transport, we recommend renting a car or hiring a driver to easily explore the Crystal Valley, the Bohemian Paradise, and all other points of interest listed in this guide.

 Is Liberec vegetarian and vegan-friendly?

-If you, like us, are excited by the idea of uncovering the secrets of lesser-known destinations, trying authentic experiences and helping local communities grow their economies, preserve their old traditions and achieve sustainability, you will most definitely enjoy a trip to Liberec.
+If you, like us, are excited about uncovering the secrets of lesser-known destinations, trying authentic experiences, and helping local communities grow their economies, preserve their old traditions, and achieve sustainability, you will most definitely enjoy a trip to Liberec.

 WORDS & EDITING: Maria